Bellona (1804 ship): Career

 Bellona owners published in Billinge's Advertiser on 30 September 1805, a correspondence with Captain Dean.
 Messers.
 Lake and Brown, of the Liverpool Packet Office stated that they and the owners were giving Dean a gift of £100, "notwithstanding that you have been unsuccessful" in recognition of his efforts on his last cruise.
 In response, Dean had written a letter thanking them.

 Captain William Lace replaced Dean as master of Bellona and acquired a letter of marque on 16 December.
 He sailed from Liverpool on 1 February 1806, bound for Africa.
+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 vessels, 114 were regular slave ships, having made two voyages during the period, or voyages before 1806.

-She was reported to be well on 24 July at 2°36′N 58°34′W, coming from Africa.
+Bellona was reported to be well on 24 July at 2°36′N 58°34′W, coming from Africa.
 Later she was reported at Savannah from Africa, having lost her anchors and cable.
 She arrived at Charleston in September with some 233 captives.
 She sailed for Liverpool on 25 September.

 Fate

 As Bellona, Lace, master, was arriving at Liverpool from Charleston, she ran ashore at "the Rock".
 The next report was that she had gone ashore at the Hoyle Bank and was totally lost.
 Her crew was saved.

+In 1806, some 33 British vessels were lost while in the triangular trade, however, the source of this statistic did not recognize any losses on the homeward-bound leg of the voyages.
+Accounts of Bellona's loss did not report that she was a returning Guineaman.
+Still, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.